Lepimini/Embroidermodder/README.md

 OpenGL rendering within the application.
 This will allow for  Realistic Visualization - Bump Mapping/OpenGL/Gradients?

+This should backend to a C renderer or something.

 ### Configuration Data Ideas

 Ok this is changing slightly. embroidermodder should boot from the command line